-24 Aug INNER ACTORS: PART II MOVIE SCENE FROM THE MOVIE “WHIPLASH”
+24 Aug INNER ACTORS: EXAMPLE #2…SCENE FROM THE MOVIE “WHIPLASH”

 MULTIMEDIA: “INNER ACTORS” SCENE FROM THE MOVIE “WHIPLASH”

 When we’re watching a film, we can IDENTIFY with the character’s INNER ACTORS or DIS-IDENTIFY with them, depending on our own individual differences and past experiences.
 For example, if someone is raised in an abusive family, with an alcoholic parent, they may be exposed over a long period of time, to the parent’s INNER ACTORS that are erratic, abusive and unpredictable.
 This kind of family situation can force a child to adapt to these levels of unpredictability in ways that determine which INNER ACTORS they develop, for the sake of their security or control at the time.
 The TRADEOFFS we make along our life path in coping and compensation, are derived from our consistent interactions with the positive and negative Circles of Influence that surround us.
-These TRADEOFFS can often lead to life long PATTERNS of behavior where the INNER ACTORS in each of the family members, remain automatic and unconscious, and yet continue to create future PATTERNS of either positive and negative behavior in the family members.
+These TRADEOFFS can often lead to life long PATTERNS of behavior where the INNER ACTORS in each of the family members, remain automatic and unconscious, and yet continue to create future PATTERNS of either positive and negative behavior in the family dynamic.

 WE IDENTIFY AND DIS-IDENTIFY WITH CHARACTERS IN FILMS AS A RESULT OF OUR OWN PERSONALITY CHARACTERISTICS AND PAST EXPERIENCES.
 WHEN WE IDENTIFY, WE CONNECT AND INTERNALIZE AN ASPECT, PROPERTY OR ATTRIBUTE OF ANOTHER.
-WHEN WE DIS-IDENTIFY, WE REJECT SOMETHING ABOUT THE CHARACTER, OFTEN TIMES BECAUSE IT CONFLICTS WITH OUR OWN INNER ACTORS OR QUITE POSSIBLY BECAUSE IT HAS IT’S OWN DEEPER RELATIONSHIP TO OUR PAST.
+WHEN WE DIS-IDENTIFY, WE REJECT SOMETHING ABOUT THE CHARACTER, OFTEN TIMES BECAUSE IT CONFLICTS WITH OUR OWN INNER ACTORS OR QUITE POSSIBLY BECAUSE IT HAS IT’S OWN DEEPER RELATIONSHIP TO OUR OWN PAST.

 WHEN YOU BEGIN TO BECOME MORE AWARE OF YOUR OWN INNER ACTORS, YOU ARE ON THE PATH TO DISCOVERING THE POTENTIAL FOR INTEGRATING THIS AWARENESS OF PERSONALITY PARTS INTO HIGHER AND HIGHER LEVELS OF FREEDOM AND WELL BEING.
 WE ALL HAVE INNER ACTORS THAT REMAIN UNCONSCIOUS AND HIDDEN IN OUR BACK STAGE.
 WHEN WE CAN RECOGNIZE THEIR VALUE, WE HAVE AN ADVANTAGE AND A TOOL TO CREATE A MORE SUCCESSFUL FUTURE.